Jus-Be/orin-ayo/README.md

 https://github.com/user-attachments/assets/12c69505-3887-4a6f-af7a-124bebd15741

 # How to setup
-To use OrinAyo is standalone mode and generating all the music from WebAudio, you would need a high spec PC or mobile phone like an Intel iCore 7 or Apple M series laptop or a Samsung S24 mobile phone.
+To use OrinAyo in standalone mode, generating all the music from WebAudio, you would need a high spec PC or mobile phone like an Intel iCore 7 or Apple M series laptop or a Samsung S24 mobile phone.
 To use it as a midi controller on external hardware, a standard laptop should work fine.

 Orinayo can be setup and accessed as follows: